-Note: Prior to participating in the practicum, students may be required to have a background check done.
-Based on the results of the background check, the College reserves the right to preclude students from participating in the practicum.
+Note: Prior to participating in the Practicum, students must have completed or be concurrently enrolled in all required core courses and may be required to have a background check done.
+Based on the results of the background check, the College reserves the right to preclude students from participating in the Practicum.